jaepass/commercejs-vuejs-cart/README.md

 }
 ```

-Inside our template tag, we will render our `CartItem.vue` component that we registered and pass in the neccessary props.
+Within our template tags, we will render our `CartItem.vue` component that we registered and pass in the neccessary prop
+attributes.

 ```html
 <!-- Cart.vue -->